 Christmas has been and probably always will be the most widely-anticipated event of the year.
 However, even the most wonderful time of the year comes with its drawbacks— and its ironies.
-No matter what stage of treatment they’re at, the people in addiction recovery face certain aspects of the holiday season that pose problems and risks of relapse.
+No matter what stage of treatment they’re at, the people in addiction recovery face certain aspects of the holiday season that pose problems and risks to their sobriety.
+Namely, the holiday season can potentially trigger a relapse.
 Here are just a few of the many contradictions surrounding Christmas that contribute to relapse rates over the holiday season:

 Christmas is the Most Wonderful Time of the Year

 Stress and anxiety are two of the most harmful triggers in addiction recovery, and both reach an all-time high during the holiday season.
 For a season that’s supposed to represent peace and joy, Christmas is absolutely riddled with busy schedules, endless to-do lists, family conflicts, financial pressures and mass feeling of overwhelming exhaustion.

 These pressures are enough of a challenge for people going about their everyday lives; a survey by the American Psychological Association (APA) found that, during Christmastime, almost half of the U.S. population cope with stress by engaging in unhealthy behaviors like overeating and binge drinking.
 For people recovering from substance addiction, this level of stress is more than enough to trigger a relapse.